Kemar Roofe: A late developer with an appetite for self-improvement

 With the help of strength and conditioning coaches he enlisted himself during consecutive summers, Roofe worked tirelessly on his physique.
 Gradually, his frame filled out and his athleticism improved.
 "He became very conscious of the fact that it was what he needed to give himself every chance of succeeding," says Appleton, "so he went out and did it."

-It was only thanks to his West Brom connection that Appleton became aware of Roofe's hard work behind the scenes.
+It was only thanks to his West Brom connections that Appleton became aware of Roofe's hard work behind the scenes.
 "I was aware that he was having a good spell in West Brom's U23s and he was starting to look stronger, so we brought him in at a good time, really," he says.

 I actually wouldn't have been surprised at the time if a Premier League team had taken him.
 He was that good for us.